uploadcare/file-uploader/solutions/adaptive-image/README.md

 # Adaptive Image

-> Universal web-component for the efficient image representation at any page.
+> Universal web-component for the efficient image representation on any page.
 > It generates the set of URLs for the initial image source with the desired parameters.

 <re-htm src="./demo.snippet.htm"><re-htm>

 ## Solution benefits

-- No need to initiate something or to scan document: browser takes care about it.
+- No need to initiate something or to scan a document: the browser takes care of it.
-- Uniform integration for the most of modern stacks.
+- Uniform integration for most of the modern stacks.
 - Modern standards support: `srcset`, native lazy loading, breakpoints, etc...
 - Creates adaptive background images if needed.
-- You need HTML and CSS only, to set it up.
+- You need HTML and CSS only to set it up.

 ## Quick start